 Amanda has also starred as the Team Leader of the Baby Boomers on the Network Ten Logie Award winning series Talkin’ ‘Bout Your Generation.

-Amanda was a Gold Logie nominee at the 2018 TV Week Logie Awards, as well as Most Popular Presenter.
+Amanda has been nominated for the Gold Logie award at the 2018 and 2019 TV Week Logie Awards, as well as Most Popular Presenter.

 Amanda’s television career began as a producer’s assistant on Simon Townsend’s Wonder World.
 Within a week she was the program’s head researcher and she hasn’t looked back.
 In 1985, Amanda became a regular on-air reporter on Ray Martin’s Midday Show but it was Beyond 2000 that made her a household name.
 During her six years on the program, she reported from all over the world and has received a number of journalism awards including a United Nations Media Peace Award (1989) and the Michael Daley Award for Science Journalism (1989).